An unpicking of whether ‘DIY Company Closure’ still does the business, or is just comic misadventure.

 But maybe it’s understandable for a reason other than they’ve ‘got skin in the game,’ that IPs are tight-lipped.

-If the government’s own body in charge of insolvency is making neither the hinge of The Spongebob Plan clear (no statutory requirement on directors to use an IP), nor The Spongebob Plan’s bracket clear (no statutory requirement to put an insolvent company into voluntary liquidation), who are industry bods to speak up and say otherwise?
+If the government’s own body in charge of insolvency isn’t proactively making clear neither the hinge of The Spongebob Plan (no statutory requirement on directors to use an IP), nor its bracket (no statutory requirement to put an insolvent company into voluntary liquidation), then who are industry bods to speak up and say otherwise?

-Burke says when insolvent or at risk of being insolvent, the duties of a director don’t expire because the company’s liabilities exceed its assets or it cannot pay its bills (‘insolvency’), those duties just switch.
+Burke told Moore News that when insolvent or at risk of being insolvent, the duties of a director don’t expire because the company’s liabilities exceed its assets or it cannot pay its bills (‘insolvency’); those duties just switch.

 “Duties switch to a requirement to take decisions for the benefit of the company’s creditors as a whole,” Mr Burke told Moore News.